gardenlocal/dwc-v2/README.md

 ### (Re-)Deploying the latest code

+0. For sanity, make sure there aren't any browsers open with the website.
-1. First of all, stop the server by running `pm2 stop server`.
+1. Stop the server by running `pm2 stop server`.
-2. Navigate to this repository's folder on the Pi, first run `git stash` and then run `git pull` to get the latest changes.
+2. Navigate to this repository's folder on the Pi (`~/works/dwc-2/`), first run `git stash` and then run `git pull` to get the latest changes.
 3. Restart the server: `pm2 start server`.
 4. Navigate to the `canvas` directory, and run `npm run deploy`.
 This will build the latest version of the frontend and copy it to the `/var/www/dwc` folder, where nginx will pick it up.
 You might get asked for your sudo password.
+5. Restart nginx: `sudo service nginx restart`.
-5. That's it!
+6. That's it!
 Use your browser to navigate to the Pi's PI and make sure the site loads, and isn't stuck on the `Loading...` screen.
 If it is stuck on the loading screen, either the server didn't properly start, or there are errors in the frontend.
-If you don't see the updates, try restarting nginx as well: `sudo service nginx restart`